The Sunset Marquis Hotel | 1980s Brings Free Shampoo for Steven Tyler

 The Butler is Back

-Many guests, including Ozzy Osbourne and Phil Collins, had moved their families into the hotel, and the butler service was well-suited to their needs.
-As guests’ reservations grew from one or two occupants to whole families, the hotel needed to grow also, and the Rosenthal’s looked into buying the property behind the Sunset Marquis that bordered La Cienega Boulevard.
+Many guests had moved their families into the hotel, including Ozzy Osbourne and Phil Collins, and the butler service was well-suited to their needs.
+As guests’ reservations grew from one or two occupants to families the hotel needed to grow also, and the Rosenthal’s looked into buying the property behind the Sunset Marquis that bordered La Cienega Boulevard.

 Billy Bob Thornton – Mayor of the Sunset Marquis

 The new generation’s venerated opinion of the rock and rollers of the past two decades kept guests coming.
 The marketing team kept them out of the news.
-The hotel’s history and diehard following, in combination with the its unwritten policy of seclusion and discretion, kept the Sunset Marquis pressing on.
+This system of history and diehard following, in combination with the hotel unwritten policy of seclusion and discretion, kept the Sunset Marquis pressing on.

 Steven Tyler, Roger Water, Lou Gramm and Mick Jones Are Here